Avvale-IA-CICD/AvvaleCPI/b+ dgtal IA/Testing_Endpoint/1.0.0/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-  This iFlow receives a message via HTTPS, and then sends it to a receiver system using the IAAdapter.
+  This iFlow receives a message via HTTPS, passes it through an integration process, and then sends it to a receiver using the IAAdapter.

 - **Involved systems with Adapters Type and Endpoint Type**
     - Sender: HTTPS (EndpointSender)
     - Receiver: IAAdapter (EndpointRecevier)

 - **Key steps**
-  1. Receive message via HTTPS.
+    1. Receive message via HTTPS adapter from Sender.
+    2. Process the message within the Integration Process.
-  2. Send message to Receiver using IAAdapter.
+    3. Send the message via IAAdapter to Receiver.

 - **Message transformation**
-  No message transformation steps are explicitly defined in this iFlow.
+    - No message transformation steps are explicitly defined in this iFlow.

-- **Externalized parameters list, configured values and their descriptions** No externalized parameters found in `parameters.prop`.
+- **Externalized parameters list, configured values and their descriptions**
+    - No externalized parameters found in parameters.prop file.

 - **DataStore / JMS Dependency**
     Not Found

 - **Cloud Connector Dependency**
     Not Found

 - **Common Scripts Dependency**
     Not Found

 - **ProcessDirect ComponentType Dependency**
     Not Found